- Program Details

 - The Veteran’s Administration Center, East Orange, NJ;

 - Monmouth Medical Center, Long Branch, NJ; and

 - Mountainside Hospital, Montclair, NJ

-St. Joseph’s Regional Medical Center, the primary training location, is a level-two trauma facility and a referral hospital for the full spectrum of maxillofacial trauma from Northern New Jersey and surrounding areas.
+St. Joseph’s University Medical Center, the primary training location, is a level-two trauma facility and a referral hospital for the full spectrum of maxillofacial trauma from Northern New Jersey and surrounding areas.
 On the Medical Center’s campus is the Children’s Hospital at St. Joseph’s, home to the Regional Craniofacial Center and the Palestroni Birth Defects Center.